badass-courses/nerds-ai/README.md

 ### BaseNerd<T>

 At its core a nerd is an object that defines what the LLM does and how.
 This is mostly used to implement the system message, and contains a few parameterizable things.
-The `parser` and `agent_specifier` come into play when binding the nerd to an LLM for actual execution, see below.

 ```typescript
 export type BaseNerd<T extends NerdOutput> = {